KatherineMichel/katherinemichel.github.io/doc/blog/conferences/djangocon-us-2025-recap.md

 ### Pre-conference Social

 On Sunday night, I decided to go to an informal pre-conference social at [Tiny Tapp](https://www.tinytapp.com/) organized by Jon Gould of [Foxley Talent](https://foxleytalent.com/).
-I was rewarded with this nighttime view of the buildings overlooking the Chicago River and [Riverwalk](https://en.wikipedia.org/wiki/Chicago_Riverwalk).
+I made some new friends and was rewarded with this nighttime view of the buildings overlooking the Chicago River and [Riverwalk](https://en.wikipedia.org/wiki/Chicago_Riverwalk).

 ![](djangocon-us-2025-recap-images/chicago-river-at-night.jpg)
 What a view!